duckduckgo/duckduckhack-docs/programming-mission/pr-review.md

 ## General
 - Is the PR related to an existent GitHub issue?
-    - If not, and if it's a new IA, the contributor should [open a new project topic on the forum]().
+    - If not, and if it's a new IA, the contributor should [create a new project for it on the forum](https://forum.duckduckhack.com/t/howtos/959#howto-project).
 The PR will be on hold until the idea is approved.
 - Does the PR follow the [correct template](https://github.com/duckduckgo/zeroclickinfo-fathead/blob/master/.github/PULL_REQUEST_TEMPLATE.md)?
 - Does it have an IA Page?
 - Is there a link to the IA Page, and is it correct?